nhjschulz/cfsm/README.md

    existing code in a minimal way.
 Only the transition to the new state need to be added somewhere.

-### Drawbacks
+## Drawbacks

 1) The separation into states increases the number of modules to deal with.
    This may cause unreasonable overhead for trivial state machines that are better implemented using nested conditional logic.
 2) State implementations typically look very similar, causing some degree of code duplication.
 This is usually addressed in OO Languages by introducing base classes for states.
-The C-Language doesn't offer such concepts and CFSM does not aim to mimic OO behavior in C.
+C-Language doesn't offer such concepts and CFSM does not aim to mimic such OO behavior in C.